 Archival materials previously requested will be positioned on the circulation desk and accessible to patrons from the research station.
 The archivist will provide instruction in their proper handling, and either he or another Library employee will be at the circulation desk should any questions arise while researchers work.

 Some collection materials are available digitally.
-Contact the archivist for more information.
+Please contact Samantha Dodd (email@example.com) for more information.

 At this time, ASCLA is not able provide duplication services; however, researchers may take digital photographs of most materials for reference purposes only, subject to the stipulations detailed in our duplication policy.

-Researchers wishing to quote from or to include images of ASCLA’s materials in publications, performances, or broadcasts should first contact the archivist.
+Researchers wishing to quote from or to include images of ASCLA’s materials in publications, performances, or broadcasts should first contact us.

 - Patrons must sign a copyright notice indemnifying the University, School, and Library for any repercussions arising from copyright infringement.

 - Collections and the Archives should be properly cited.